Would you like to write for Journey or JourneyOnline?

 Letters should be no longer than 150 words.
 Some copy editing may apply.

-Each month Journey publishes three feature articles:
+Each edition Journey publishes three feature articles:

 - An article that explores/reports an issue, event or story that is relevant to the Uniting Church in Queensland